Dayak people: Longhouses

-In the traditional Dayak society, the long house is regarded as the heart of the community, it functioned as the village, as well as the societal architectural expression.
-These large building, sometimes exceeds 200 meters long, may have divided into independent household apartments.
-The building is also equipped with communal areas for cooking, ceremonies, socializing and blacksmithing.
+In the traditional Dayak society, the long house or Lamin House, is regarded as the heart of the community, it functions as the village, as well as the societal architectural expression.
+This large building, sometimes exceeding 200 meters in length, may be divided into independent household apartments.
+The building is also equipped with communal areas for cooking, ceremonies, socializing, and blacksmithing.

-The superstructure is not solely revolves on architecture and design.
+The superstructure is not solely about architecture and design.
 It is a part of the Dayak traditional political entity and administrative system.
 Thus, culturally the people residing in the longhouse are governed by the customs and traditions of the longhouse.